The topic you requested could not be found.

 Templates » HQ’s Visit Summary & Post Op Template

-*THE BIG WHAT Every appointment should receive an emailed or printed visit summary detailing the services rendered and any client communication notes.
-HQ recommends a custom template instead of the built-in Spay/Neuter Certificate because the custom template is an…
+Every appointment should receive an emailed or printed visit summary detailing the services rendered and any client communication notes.
+HQ recommends a custom template instead of the built-in Spay/Neuter Certificate because the custom template is an all-in-one,…

 Prescriptions (Bulk Printing Labels)

-What To Do During Your Day » Step 4A: Surgical Flow » Prescriptions (Bulk Printing Labels)
+What To Do During Your Day » Step 4A: Surgical Flow (Daily Task) » Prescriptions (Bulk Printing Labels)

 Prescriptions are a normal part of clinic operations.
 Some clinics do prescriptions for every patient, some do only a couple per day.
 Either way, HQ makes it easy to print prescription labels.
 Prescriptions are tied to items.
 For example, if you do a…